stuart-warren/vagrant-puppet-graphite/README.md

 Carbon daemons can be started with sudo start carbon-cache-default-<instancename>

-Currently you will need to supply your own .debs which mostly install to /var/lib/graphite/ rather than /opt/graphite/

 TODO:

 - [x] Make carbon-relay do the same as carbon-cache #1